Ready to fly

 First down payment 1,000 EUR non-binding order, refundable deposit

 Not guaranteed price, possibility of increasing the price up to 15%

-Second down payment 15% at signing the contract
+Second down payment 15% at signing of the contract

 Third payment 15% before painting or assembly of equipment